 We are all struggling with the effects of sin and the enemy all around us and within.
 It encourages me to remember that my failure to trust God doesn’t hinder him from the good plans he has for me.
 And that though my circumstances may never be what I want, I am not alone in them.
 While I’d never choose to struggle, Jesus loves me too much to leave me where I am.
 There are times, like today, when the “nearness of God is my good” because I see in a fresh way that he’s really all I have.

 I don’t want the smell of death and misery about me, but when I’m dug into sadness this deep, it’s pungent and inescapable.
 I’m just not devoted enough to throw off my grave clothes and grab hold of him unless pain pries open my fingers and lips.
 “Lord Jesus, I am yours.
 Save me!”
-Martin Luther’s words way-back-when are for me the best kind of prayer–desperate, and rather than dependent on my devotion to him, are dependent on his devotion to me.
+Martin Luther’s words way-back-when are for me the best kind of prayer—a desperate one, dependent on his devotion to me rather than on my devotion to him.
+Sweet relief.